fgimian/flaskage/docs/database_design.rst

     ./manage.py db migrate

-This introspects the database and generates a new migration which will be placed in the **migrations** directory.
+This introspects the database and generates a new migration which will be placed in the **db/migrations** directory.
 Carefully review the migration to verify that it is correct and then update your database as follows:

 .. code-block:: bash